Why Your AI Agent Needs Its Own Computer

 The Persistence Advantage

-Week one, you’re teaching it.
 By week four, it already knows how you like your emails written, which clients need more attention, what format you want your reports in, and when you prefer to be interrupted.
+It has learned your voice well enough that colleagues can’t distinguish its drafts from yours.
+It has figured out that “urgent” from Client A means “whenever you get to it” and “urgent” from Client B means “right now.”

 This isn’t just convenience.
 It’s a fundamentally different relationship with AI.
 You stop managing a tool and start collaborating with something that genuinely understands your work.
+And that understanding lives on the agent’s persistent computer — in its memory, in its files, in its accumulated configuration — ready for every future interaction.

 The Future Isn’t Chat